A BRIEF HISTORY OF THE MIDDLE BAKKEN PLAY

 Meridian, a/k/a Burlington (the railroad company) drilled many horizontal wells about 20 miles to the southeast of Elm Coulee Field in the 1980’s, targeting the Upper Bakken Shale.
 The results were poor overall, but they did not fracture stimulate (frac) the wells, and failed to notice that the better wells cut into the Middle Bakken porosity zone.

 A company called Prospector, run by Dick Finley, drilled a Nisku test (below the Bakken) in the early 1990’s in Richland County, Montana.
-As was typically the case, they recovered good oil shows through the Bakken.
+As was typically the case while drilling, they recovered good oil shows through the Bakken.
 But, Dick did some further research.
 An astute paper written by F. Meissner in 1978, generally identified a concept that Dick applied to a prospective area of about 150,000 acres containing an anomalous porosity development in the Middle Bakken zone.
 This zone had actually produced at high rates in three vertical well completions.
 Keying off that concept, the idea was born to test the Middle Bakken zone in Prospector's well.

 At Elm Coulee, the Middle Bakken is a dolomite sandwiched between the Upper and Lower Shales.
 The shales are very rich in organic material, and the oil generated from them expanded from the shales upon reaching thermal maturity, migrating into the Middle Bakken zone.

-Nevertheless, Lyco proceeded to lease about 100,000 acres and move forward with a plan.
+Nevertheless, Lyco proceeded to lease about 100,000 acres and move forward with a plan it developed internally.
 Bobby Lyle (president of Lyco Energy) was determined to see this concept developed.
 Lyco researched horizontal drilling, finding only a couple of examples of successfully fracced horizontal wells, and went to work determining how this might be done in the Middle Bakken.
 The team of Michael Lewis (team leader and geologist), Charles Wiley (engineer) and Gary Dittmar (engineer) developed well designs and reservoir models that showed very high probability that the concept of horizontal drilling and fraccing would work in the Middle Bakken.

 After two years trying to get funding (1997-1999) while oil was below $15/BO, Lyco finally convinced Halliburton that it would be commercially productive as it climbed through $18/BO.
-So, with Halliburton paying almost all of the cost for the first 12 test wells, and with Lyco as operator, Mike picked the first well location and the team drilled the first well in 1999 (the Burning Tree - State #36-10).
-With about 1,000' of horizontal borehole, the wellsite geologist (Roy Clements) recommended that the well be terminated early due to hole stability issues (it was supposed to have been a much longer lateral).
+So, with Halliburton paying almost all of the cost for the first 12 test wells, and with Lyco as operator, Mike picked the first well location and the team drilled the now-famous first well in 1999 (the Burning Tree - State #36-10).
+With about 1,000' of horizontal borehole, the wellsite geologist (Roy Clement) recommended that the well be terminated early due to hole stability issues (it was supposed to have been a much longer lateral).
 After setting pipe and perforating at only 3 places over an 850’ interval along the horizontal, the well flowed at over 200 BOPD for quite some time, and even more after a frac.
-Lyco drilled over 250 well locations picked by Michael Lewis, all of which were successful, before selling for more than $400 Million in 2004.
+Lyco drilled over 250 well locations picked by Michael Lewis, all of which were successful, before selling for more than $400 Million in 2004 to EneerPlus.
 The play had begun!

 The Geology of Unconventional Gas Plays: Michael Lewis, sponsored by the London Geological Society in London on 5 October, 2010